Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Results

 \subsection{Prospective Reconstruction}

-Figure. \ref{fig4} presents the prospective reconstruction results of all comparative methods with an acceleration rate R of 8 and an undersampling rate of 12.5\%.
+Fig. \ref{fig4} presents the prospective reconstruction results of all comparative methods with an acceleration rate of R = 8 and an actural undersampling rate of 12.5\%.
 To facilitate comparison, locally magnified views of each reconstructed image are provided.
-The undersampling mask used in the prospective experiment, which has an ACS size of 26, is displayed on the far left of the figure.
+The undersampling mask, which has an ACS size of 26, is displayed on the far left of the figure.
 As shown in the results, the reconstructed images of L1-ESPIRiT and ConvDecoder appear overly smooth; aliasing artifacts persist in the reconstructions of ZS-SSL and IMJENSE; while the MoDL method exhibits image blurring and noise.
 In contrast, UnrollINR demonstrates superior performance in artifact suppression and detail preservation, highlighting its precise reconstruction capability.